 Courtney focuses on all projects regardless of size.
 Examples of these projects include:

-- Metronet: Norfolk has secured a new provider for internet, voice and video services through a high speed fiber network for homes and businesses.
+- Metronet: Metronet is a new provider for internet, voice and video services through a high speed fiber network for homes and businesses throughout the city.

-- Headwaters Resort & Casino: Slated to break ground in 2022, the casino will attract tourists, revitalize the area around Harbor Park, provide extraordinary employment opportunities and create a new revenue stream for Norfolk.
+- New Norfolk Casino: The transitional Norfolk Casino is slated to open in November 2025.
+Concurrently, Boyd Casino is building the new resort and casino facility that will open in fall 2027.
+The casino will attract tourists, revitalize the area around Harbor Park, provide extraordinary employment opportunities and create a new revenue stream for Norfolk.

 Some of Courtney’s accomplishments in economic development include:

-- Business Concierge: Courtney lived up to her promise of making it easier to do business with Norfolk!
-A business concierge program is underway that will provide a one-stop shop for navigating city services, permitting, zoning needs and more for small and large businesses alike.
+- Business Liaison Manager: Courtney lived up to her promise of making it easier to do business with Norfolk!
+A Business Liaison Manager is in place to provide a one-stop shop for navigating city services, permitting, zoning needs and more for small and large businesses alike.

-- Cruise Center: Norfolk City Council funded a new gangway at the Peter G. Decker Jr. Half Moone Cruise Center to accommodate the mega-size cruise ships coming to Norfolk.
+- Cruise Center: Norfolk City Council funded a new gangway at the Peter G. Decker Jr. Half Moone Cruise Center to accommodate the mega-size cruise ships arriving in Norfolk today.
+And, the city funded the major renovation for Nauticus.

 - Norfolk Innovation Corridor (NIC): In partnership with Norfolk Economic Development, the NIC officially launched in November of 2020.
 Courtney serves as a member of the board, which is advancing the work of the technology zone that offers the abatement of the Business, Professional and Occupations License taxes with other incentives, intended to attract and retain businesses and talent to the region.
 The NIC parallels the iconic Elizabeth River Trail between Norfolk State University and Old Dominion University.